nummacway/gb300/README.md

 #### Installing and using multicore with GB300 Tool

-The easiest way to use multicore is probably via [GB300 Tool](https://github.com/nummacway/gb300tool/releases/).
-Expand "Assets" on that page, download the ZIP file and start the tool.
+The easiest way to use multicore is probably via [GB300 Tool](https://github.com/nummacway/gb300tool/releases/latest).
+Download the ZIP file (the one with the cube icon) and start the tool.
 Enter your TF reader's drive letter and follow these steps:

 1. Check the first checkbox on the BIOS/Device page that comes up right after entering your drive letter.
 2. Put the TF card in your GB300 and boot.
 It will display some progress indicator during boot for a few seconds.